|

 * indicates required

-How to make Chocolate Eclair
+How to make Giant Chocolate Eclair

 Step-by-step guide with photos

-Preheat oven to 220°C (430°F) or 200°C (390°F) for fan-forced ovens.
-Line a large tray with non-stick baking/parchment paper.
+1. Preheat the oven to 220°C (430°F) or 200°C (390°F) for fan-forced ovens.
+Line a large baking tray with non-stick baking or parchment paper.

-Pipe or spread the cream on one side of the pastry, then neatly arrange the sliced strawberries and raspberries over the cream.
+9. Place the cream, icing sugar, and vanilla extract into a large bowl.
+Whip until firm peaks form, or until the cream is thick enough to hold its shape.
+Pipe or spread the cream evenly over one half of the pastry, then neatly arrange the sliced strawberries and raspberries over the cream.

 Leftovers – Transfer the chocolate eclair into a sealed container and store it in the fridge for 2 to 3 days.